ahoy-cli/ahoy/README.md

 - Aliases are displayed in the help output for each command.
 - Bash completion works with aliases as well as primary command names.
 - **If multiple commands share the same alias, the "last in wins" rule is used and the last matching command will be executed.**

+## Shell autocompletions

+### Zsh

+For Zsh completions, we have a standalone plugin available at [ahoy-cli/zsh-ahoy](https://github.com/ahoy-cli/zsh-ahoy).

+### Bash

+For Bash, you'll need to make sure you have bash-completion installed and setup.
+See [bash/zsh completion](https://ahoy-cli.readthedocs.io/en/latest/#bash-zsh-completion) for further instructions.

 ## Some additions in v2